 SCCM CB support scenarios are different from the previous versions of the products like SCCM 2007 and SCCM 2012.
-In SCCM 2007 and 2012, we had support scenarios like “Mainstream Support” and “Extended Support”.
+In SCCM 2007 and 2012, we supported scenarios like “Mainstream Support” and “Extended Support.”
 You will be able to see more details about SCCM Life Cycle and support scenarios in this post.

-You can find more details about supported versions of SCCM from here.
+You can find more details about supported versions of SCCM here.
+End of Support Dates for SCCM CB Current Branch?

 ---|---|---|